 Innovation is a driver of many businesses globally.
-In the competitive business world, you have to innovative ideas on how your business should run.
-Different entrepreneurs take on diverse approaches to implement innovative ideas in their businesses where some emerge to be successful.
-This makes them gain recognition as innovative and inspire other entrepreneurs to be innovative as well.
+In the competitive business world, you have to innovate ideas on how your business should run.
+Different entrepreneurs take on diverse approaches to implement innovative ideas in their businesses and some emerge to be successful.
+This gains then recognition as innovative and inspires other entrepreneurs to be innovative as well.

 We asked entrepreneurs about their favorite innovative entrepreneur and business owner and here's what they had to say.

 Andrew Rose does it all.
 He has helped bring success to car insurance companies like Progressive, Countrywide, Elephant, and now to Admiral Group's latest high growth startup, Compare.com.
 It is a pleasure working with this guy.
 He's so full of energy and makes it a point to get to know everyone that works here.
 He stays highly involved with each department and is open with everyone about company financials and growth.
 He makes it fun to work here by creating exciting events like office Olympics, 10k fun runs, optional volunteer time off, thirsty Thursday social times every Thursday, and a lively annual awards party.
 We all know that Andrew will continue to help this business grow within such a competitive landscape as the insurance industry.